What is the reporting process?

 - it is a case of self-neglect and the adult needs someone to assist them with decisions

-- the information included in the referral form confirms the need for an investigation.
+- the information included in the request form confirms the need for an investigation.

 This process can take up to three weeks depending upon the initial information provided and whether OPG needs further preliminary information.
-Following this process, we will either accept or decline the referral.
-If OPG declines the referral, you will be provided with the reason why it was declined and if appropriate, other potential courses of action may be provided.
+Following this process, we will either accept or decline the request.
+If OPG declines the request, you will be provided with the reason why it was declined and if appropriate, other potential courses of action may be provided.

 If you have given us your contact details, we’ll let you know the outcome and if an investigation goes ahead, you’ll receive a copy of the final report.
 However information about the investigation is confidential, and unless you’re appointed as the adult’s guardian and/or administrator or their attorney you won’t have access to information and documentation related to the investigation.